 Neil Armstrong in Hollywood Walk of Fame

-From July 16 to 24,1969, Apollo 11 was recognized as the first manned mission to land on the Moon.
-Astronauts aboard the spaceflight were Commander Neil Armstrong and lunar module pilot Buzz Aldrin and moon orbiter Michael Collins.
-This American crew landed on July 20, 1969, traveled on the Apollo Lunar Module Eagle.
+From July 16 to 24, 1969, Apollo 11 was celebrated as the first manned mission to land on the Moon.
+The astronauts aboard the spacecraft were Commander Neil Armstrong, lunar module pilot Buzz Aldrin, and command module pilot Michael Collins.
+This American crew landed on the Moon on July 20, 1969, traveling in the Apollo Lunar Module Eagle.

 Why Is Neil Armstrong on the Hollywood Walk of Fame?

-Hollywood recognized Neil Armstrong and his crew for their accomplishment in the television industry, not for landing on the moon.
+Hollywood honored Neil Armstrong and his crew for their achievement in the television industry, rather than for landing on the Moon.

 Apollo 11 Was the First Spacecraft to Land Humans on the Moon.